couchbase/couchbase-lite-ios/README.md

 ## License ##

  * Couchbase Lite itself is under the Apache License 2.0.
+ * [CocoaHTTPServer][9], by Robbie Hanson, is under the BSD License.
  * [FMDB][5], by [Gus Mueller][8], is under the MIT License.
  * [Google Toolbox For Mac][10] is under the Apache License 2.0.
- * [CocoaHTTPServer][9], by Robbie Hanson, is under the BSD License.
  * [MYUtilities][6] (portions of which are copied into the vendor/MYUtilities directory) is under the BSD License.
-(But note that I, Jens, wrote MYUtilities and would have no problem re-licensing it under Apache for use here.)
  * [SQLite3-unicodesn](https://github.com/illarionov/sqlite3-unicodesn) by Alexey Illiaronov, is in the public domain, but we wanted to say thanks anyway.
+ * [YAJL](https://github.com/lloyd/yajl), by Lloyd Hilael, is under the ISC license (which appears similar to BSD.)

+These are all permissive, commercial-friendly licenses, and you can abide by them simply by putting copyright and permission notices for each in your app's UI / credits / README.
+For details read the individual licenses.

 ## Downloading Couchbase Lite ##